equinor/omnia-tutorial/admin/README.rst

 -----------

 The contents of this folder can be used to offboard all users and cleanup any resources that they have used or created.
-It will also delete the common resource group.

 Run the **offboard.ps1** script to perform offboarding.
 Note that this does not prompt for any confirmation.